 What To Do Next if you suspect Asbestos Exposure

-If you or someone you know has been exposed to asbestos and you are experiencing health complications, consult with a doctor immediately.
+If you suspect asbestos exposure for you or someone you know, and you are experiencing health complications, consult with a doctor immediately.
 Some of the tests that they’re likely going to do are: X-ray, urine sample, blood samples, and, in clear cut disease stages, a lung biopsy.
 Again, secure a medical assessment.
 This is the only way to confirm if your illness is caused by asbestos exposure.